Pvt. Willard Rue Yeast

 At Ft.
 Knox, the soldiers attended armor schools and trained in tank tactics and maintenance.
-In early 1941, Willard was transferred to Headquarters Company when it was created.
+In early January 1941, Willard was transferred to Headquarters Company when it was created.
 It is not known what specific duties he did with the company.

 In the late summer of 1941, the tank battalion was sent to Louisiana to take part in maneuvers from September 1st through 30th.
 HQ company did not actively take part in the maneuvers but made sure the letter companies had the supplies they needed and that the tanks kept running.
 It was after the maneuvers that the battalion was ordered to remain behind at Camp Polk instead of returning to Ft.
 Knox.
 None of the soldiers had any idea why they were remaining at the base.